 5. Confirm appropriate sizing and placement by observing rise and fall of chest, auscultating breath sounds, and monitoring EtCO2 and oxygen saturation.

 Store device in primary sealed package.

 Single use: Device is not to be reused – patient infection may result from reuse.

 Do not use if primary package seal is broken or device has previously been removed from primary packaging.

-When using connector attachment: if the connector is not fully seated in the airway, this could lead to excessive oxygen leakage, thereby increasing the fire risk.
-To minimize the fire risk, keep inspiratory FiO2 < 30%, open APL valve and minimize oxygen/airflow when possible to keep appropriate tension on the reservoir bag.
+When using connector attachment: If the connector is not fully seated in the MEA and tight, this could lead to excessive oxygen leakage, thereby increasing hypoxia and the fire risk.
+To minimize the fire risk, keep inspiratory FiO2 < 30% and minimize oxygen/air flow when possible.

 Philtrum to tip of the earlobe